 The Collapse of the Conventional: German Film and Its Politics at the Turn of the Twenty-First Century, eds.
 Jaimey Fisher and Brad Prager (Detroit: Wayne State, 2010)

 The Cinema of Werner Herzog: Aesthetic Ecstasy and Truth (London: Wallflower, 2007).

 Aesthetic Vision and German Romanticism: Writing Images (Rochester: Camden House, 2007).

 The Trail Runs Cold: DEFA's Crime Films in DEFA at the Crossroads of East German and International Film Culture: A Companion, eds.
-Marc Silberman and Henning Wrage (Berlin: Walter de Gruyter, 2013) forthcoming.
+Marc Silberman and Henning Wrage (Berlin: Walter de Gruyter, 2014) 157-176.